 Rendering

-The process of compiling video, overlays, and effects into the final visual output during or after streaming.
+Video, overlays, and effects are compiled into the final visual output during or after streaming.
 Real-time rendering is critical for performance.

 Resolution Switching

-A viewer’s ability to change video resolution during playback (e.g., from 1080p to 480p) based on internet speed or device performance.
+A viewer can change video resolution during playback (e.g., from 1080p to 480p) based on internet speed or device performance.

 RTP (Real-Time Transport Protocol)